All Articles

 • Calcium: 102mg

-Directions for use: consume 500ml of SiS GO Hydro 3-4 hours prior to your event with a further 250-500ml in the hours before starting.
-Then during exercise of a shorter length where carbohydrate is not necessary, consume 500ml of SiS GO Hydro per hour.
-Once prepared consume within 24 hours and do not consume more than 4 per day.
+Directions for use: Dissolve one hyrdo tablet in 500ml of water and consume 3-4 hours prior to your sporting event.
+Then consume a further 250-500ml in the hour before starting.
+During shorter exercise, where carbohydrate intake is not necessary, consume 500ml of hydro per hour.
+Once prepared consume within 24 hours and do not consume more than 4 tablets per day.

-We also have a version that includes 75mg of caffeine for those who want an extra boost!
+A caffeine version which includes 75mg of caffeine, is ideal for those who want an extra boost!

 SiS GO Electrolyte power